spotify/bazel-tools/README.md

   # Treat the specific versions in this file as "pinned" (do not use later versions)
   # See this for more info: https://github.com/bazelbuild/rules_jvm_external#resolving-user-specified-and-transitive-dependency-version-conflicts
   versionConflictPolicy: "pinned"

+# Dependencies to be fetched from GitHub repositories
+github:
+  # The Bazel target name used to refer to the repo
+  # repo in combination with either commit, branch, tag or tag+release(+stripPrefix)
+  io_bazel:
+    # The org/repo identifier
+    repo: bazelbuild/bazel
+    # The git commit
+    commit: dbc504c8a033f06041ba42c219b983f475972583
+    # The git branch
+    branch: master
+    # The git tag
+    tag: 1.2.1

+    # The release artifact name (has to be used together with a tag)
+    release: bazel-1.2.1-dist.zip
+    # Any top level directory to strip out after extracting the release
+    #stripPrefix: bazel-1.2.1-dist

 # Dependencies to be fetched from Maven repositories
 maven: